developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/samples/kotlin-barcode/index.md

 ## Overview

-With Kotlin gaining more popularity as the preferred programming language with developers, [Kotlin and developing Kotlin applications for Zebra devices](https://developer.zebra.com/blog/kotlin-and-developing-kotlin-applications-zebra-devices) covers how to develop a Kotlin app targeting Zebra devicesusing [DataWedge APIs](../../api).
+With Kotlin gaining more popularity as the preferred programming language with developers, [Kotlin and developing Kotlin applications for Zebra devices](https://developer.zebra.com/blog/kotlin-and-developing-kotlin-applications-zebra-devices) covers how to develop a Kotlin app targeting Zebra devices using [DataWedge APIs](../../api).
 Refer to "Approach #2: Using the DataWedge Intent API from Kotlin".
 The sample app consists of 2 activities:
 1. **First activity -** displays received scans and can invoke the scanner with a soft button.
 2. **Second activity -** configures the selected scanner and makes changes to the current scanner configuration with the DataWedge [SET_CONFIG](../../api/setconfig) API.

-> This application is intended for demonstration purposes only.
+> This sample application is intended for demonstration purposes only.
 It is provided as-is without guarantee or warranty and may be modified to suit individual needs.
-The appearance of sample app screens can vary by sample app version, Android version, and screen size.

 ## APIs Used